-An American woman (Carol Lynley) in London reports her four-year-old daughter missing from the Little People’s Garden School on what was to have been her first day.
+Newly arrived in London from America, Ann Lake (Carol Lynley) reports her four-year-old daughter missing from the Little People’s Garden School in Hampstead on what was to have been her first day.

-It appears to be a kidnapping but the police can find no clues to the alleged crime, nor any trace that the child actually existed (nobody at the school has seen her and there’s no evidence of her voyage from the US).
+It appears to be a kidnapping but the police can find no clues to the alleged crime, nor any trace that the child actually existed – nobody at the school even saw her and there’s no evidence of her voyage from the US.